GD Topic - Quick Commerce: A Step Toward Progress or a Wasteful Luxury?

 However, since the competition is so high in CAT and less than 95 percentile can break your dream of joining a top college like IIM, the preparation for CAT requires a lot of focus, dedication, discipline and diligence.
 If you can do that, despite being an average student, you can crack the CAT exam.

 Quick commerce has grown to become a necessity for people.
-Companies like Blinkit, Swiggy Instamart, and Zepto have made their name in this domain.
+Companies like Blinkit, Swiggy Instamart and Zepto have made their name in this domain.
 They aim to deliver groceries and essentials within 10–30 minutes.
-To provide better services, they are using advanced technology and logistics.
+To give better services, they are using advanced technology and logistics.

-Blinkit has a Gross Order Value (GOV) of around ₹12,496 crore in FY 2024.
-It has established its position in the industry.
+Blinkit has a Gross Order Value or GOV of around ₹12,496 crore in FY 2024.
+It has established its position in industry.
 Blinkit is currently valued at $13 billion, which is worth more than Zomato's main food delivery business.

 Swiggy Instamart has a GOV of ₹8,100 crore.
 It capitalizes on Swiggy’s extensive delivery network to ensure fast service.

-This growth in sales of the major business in quick commerce shows a rise in India's online grocery market.
-The quick commerce market in India is valued at $11 billion, which is half of the Indian market.
-This reflects the ability of the q-commerce market to grow further.
+This growth in sales of major business in quick commerce shows a rise in India's online grocery market.
+The quick commerce market in India is valued at $11 billion, which is half of Indian market.
+This reflects the ability of quick commerce market to grow more.

 How Quick Commerce Works?

 Quick commerce operates on a micro-warehouse model, known as dark stores.
 These stores are small fulfillment centers.
-Companies locate their dark stores in the densely populated cities.
-They use the dark stores to stock their high-demand items, which helps them reduce delivery time.
+Companies locate their dark stores in densely populated cities.
+They use dark stores to stock their high demand items, which helps them reduce delivery time.

-Q-commerce platforms use advanced algorithms to optimize inventory and delivery routes.
-Additionally, with real-time data on consumer behavior, companies ensure their dark stores are filled with the right products.
-It helps them minimize the risk of delay or shortage.
+Q-commerce platforms use advanced algorithms to better inventory and delivery routes.
+Also, with real time data on consumer behavior, companies make sure their dark stores are filled with right products.
+It helps them minimize risk of delay or shortage.

 Quick Commerce in India: The Bright Side

 Quick commerce has completely changed the way urban consumers access daily essentials.
-With quick commerce, consumers get convenience as well as efficiency.
+With quick commerce, consumers get convenience and efficiency.
 It also helps in creating jobs and driving technological advancements.
-Some of the benefits of quick commerce in India are as follows:
+Some benefits of quick commerce in India are as follows.

 - With quick commerce, purchasing goods has become a convenience for urban people.
 Receiving essentials like milk, bread, or medicines in under 30 minutes is not just a luxury but a lifesaver for working people, students, and busy parents.

-- Companies like Swiggy Instamart, and Blinkit are creating thousands of jobs.
+- Companies like Swiggy Instamart and Blinkit are creating thousands of jobs.
 This is supporting India’s growing economy.
-The job roles at these companies provide income opportunities for people, especially in urban and semi-urban areas.
+The job roles at these companies give income opportunities for people, especially in urban and semi urban areas.

 - Quick commerce has also proven invaluable in emergencies.
 Delivery of medical supplies or groceries during crises like the COVID-19 pandemic shows that it is a critical urban utility.